i3oges/dingleberry/README.md

 # Commands

-/meme [subreddit] - Gets a random image from imgur's viral posts, or one of the top images from any subreddit you type after /meme
+/meme [subreddit] - Gets a random image from imgur's viral posts, or one of the top images from any subreddit on imgur

+/more - Repeats the last "/meme" command

 /playme [url] - Plays a youtube video url in your currently joined voice channel

+/stop - Stops playing music in said voice channel